Allegations against staff and Volunteers (SIBFG 3301)

 7.17.4 Having made the disclosure, a Strategy Discussion may be convened to assist the employer who will be expected to undertake a risk assessment to consider the implications of the information for the individual/employee.

 7.17.5 In some cases, an allegation of abuse against someone closely associated with a member of staff e.g. partner, member of the family, or other household member, may present a risk to child (ren) for whom the member of staff is responsible.
-In these circumstances, a Strategy Discussion under Section 47 C.A.1989 should be convened to consider:
+In these circumstances, a Strategy Discussion in the spirit of Section 47 C.A.1989 should be convened to consider:

 - The ability and/or willingness of the member of staff to adequately protect the child(ren);